3.36.2 General Education Policy

 Components of General Education

-The Central Lakes College Learning Outcomes define general education and unite the learning experience across all programs and services at CLC.
-They are as follows: You, as a learner at Central Lakes College, will gain added general and specialized competence in work, community, and family life to:
+The Central Lakes College Learning Outcomes document defines General Education and unites learning experiences across all programs and services at CLC.
+You, as a student at Central Lakes College, will gain added general and specialized competence in work, community, and family life to:

-1) Communicate effectively – understand and communicate effectively with others using a variety of contexts and formats, which include writing, speaking, reading, listening, and interpersonal skills.
+1) Communicate effectively—understand and communicate effectively with others using a variety of contexts and formats, including writing, speaking, reading, listening, and interpersonal skills.

 2) Solve problems – identify, evaluate, and apply critical thinking and creative problem-solving skills using multiple perspectives and appropriate technologies.